-The permittee shall provide to the Director, within a reasonable time, any information, including logging data that the Director may request to determine whether cause exists for modifying, revoking and reissuing, terminating this permit, or to determine compliance with this permit.
-The permittee shall also provide to the Director, upon request, copies of records, including logging data, required to be kept by this permit
+The Permittee shall provide to the Director, within a reasonable time, any information that the Director may request to determine whether cause exists for modifying, revoking and reissuing, terminating this permit, or to determine compliance with this permit.
+The Permittee shall also provide to the Director, upon request, copies of records required to be kept by this permit.